Harmonic balls in Liouville quantum gravity

 In this section we construct domains which we will later show are $\gamma$-LQG harmonic balls.
-Specifically, we construct a family of sets $\{{\cluster{}{t}}\}_{t > 0}$ via an obstacle problem involving the Green's function for the ball.
-This family describes the (restricted) flow of a viscous fluid injected onto an LQG surface.
-For the precise relationship between the obstacle problem and this flow, {\it Hele-Shaw flow}, see, for example, Chapter 3 of \cite{gustafsson2006conformal}.
-Our construction is a standard one, see, \eg, \cite{gustafsson1990onquadraturedomains, hedenmalm2002hele,shahgholian2013harmonic} and originates from the work of Sakai \cite{sakai1984solutions}.
+Specifically, we construct a family of sets $\{{\cluster{}{t}(z)}\}_{t > 0}$ via an obstacle problem involving the Green's function for the ball.
+This family of sets models the flow of a Newtonian fluid injected at a constant rate into an LQG surface, restricted to a ball on the surface.
+The movement of this fluid is called~\emph{Hele-Shaw flow}.
+As exposited in Chapter 3 of \cite{gustafsson2006conformal}, one way of defining Hele-Shaw flow mathematically is via the obstacle problem construction below.
+The construction itself is fairly standard see, \eg, \cite{gustafsson1990onquadraturedomains, hedenmalm2002hele,shahgholian2013harmonic} and originates from the work of Sakai \cite{sakai1984solutions}.

-In subsequent sections we show the existence of $T > 0$ so that $\{{\cluster{}{t}}\}_{0 < t < T}$ are a family of harmonic balls satisfying the conditions in Theorem \ref{theorem:harmonic-balls}.
+While the construction is standard, since the obstacle problem is restricted to a ball, it is not obvious that the construction gives $\gamma$-LQG harmonic balls.
+We will later show, using LQG specific arguments, the existence of $T > 0$ so that $\{{\cluster{}{t}}\}_{0 < t < T}$ are a family of harmonic balls satisfying the conditions in Theorem \ref{theorem:harmonic-balls}.
 We then use scale invariance and compatibility to extend this construction to all $t > 0$.